LefaMfulwane/WorkdeskAiProductivityApplication/README.md

   # Improve existing application

-  This is a code bundle for Improve existing application.
-The original project is available at https://www.figma.com/design/pe6O648NWA3zI0aJfjf0KO/Improve-existing-application.
+  This is a code bundle for Improving the existing application that i created with  lovable dev

   ## Running the code